St Paul's Way Trust School

 St Paul's Way Trust School is a comprehensive co-educational all-through school and sixth form located in the Bow Common area of the London Borough of Tower Hamlets, England.

 The School became a Foundation Trust School in March 2010.
 The Foundation Trust comprised Queen Mary, University of London, King's College London, University of East London, University of Warwick, Catlin Group Limited, London Borough of Tower Hamlets, and Tower Hamlets NHS.

 In March 2013 Ofsted described the school as outstanding in every category.
 It commended the school for its "relentless pursuit of scholarship and excellence".
 This follows a sustained and rapid improvement in GCSE results that ranked the school amongst the 'most improved schools in England' for 3 consecutive years.

 The School moved into a new building in January 2011.
-It is a Faraday Science Specialist School, which also specializes in Visual and Performing Arts.
+It is a Faraday Science Specialist School, which also specialises in Visual and Performing Arts.
 Its academic Sixth Form opened in September 2011.

 The school began admitting primary-age children in September 2014.

 St Paul's Way Trust School converted to academy status in September 2016 and is now sponsored by the University Schools Trust.